Subtle texture overlay

 Reviewing existing market solutions

 I reviewed several existing finance apps, including Mint, YNAB (You Need A Budget), and Wally.
-I looked closely at how these products present financial information, structure dashboards, and support budgeting behaviors.
+The goal was to see how these products present financial information, structure dashboards, and support budgeting behaviors.
 This process helped me identify component similarities and information hierarchy which shaped the direction of my design.

 • Mint automatically connects to thousands of banks to pull and categorize transactions, provides bill reminders, credit score monitoring, and gives a broad overview of financial health.